aharita/engineer-to-leader/docs/manager-to-director/module-7/index.md

 *Sales vs. Engineering.*

 Sales wants to sell features that don't exist.
 Engineering wants to build features nobody buys.
+This is the eternal dance.
 You are the diplomat.
-You are the only thing stopping Sales from promising a "Time Machine" feature to a client.
+You are the only thing stopping Sales from promising a "Time Machine" feature to a client by Friday.

 **Real-world scenarios:**